CocoTheOwner/IrisBackgrounds/README.md

 4. Set the mode to "stretch", it appears to give the best results 4a.
 Feel free to try other modes!
 5. Set the refresh time to anything.
 I personally use 5 minutes.
-6. Enjoy over 50 screenshots every time you see your desktop!
+6. Enjoy over 80 (and counting) screenshots every time you see your desktop!
+6a.
+Upload your screenshots by making a PR or uploading them to [Here](https://discord.gg/Volmit)